National Republican Army (Russia): History

 Ponomarev told Meduza that his sources deny Vovk was the perpetrator, but left ambiguous whether she had a role.
 A message from Ponomarev to Rozpartizan also denied her participation in the attack, but acknowledged that she was exfiltrated from Russia at the request of unnamed "friends".

 On 22 August 2022, Rospartizan carried a message from a group calling itself the Army's "Revolutionary Military Council" (Реввоенсовет), stating that Rospartizan would be the exclusive source of official messages, disavowing purported social media accounts.

 On 23 August, the National Republican Army mocked FSB allegations of a Ukrainian woman being the assassin with extensive details about the alleged assassin (such as renting an apartment in the same building as Dugina, travels and license plates), saying, "All this became known a day after the murder—this is the speed of the investigation!"
 The NRA said the Ukrainian woman is most likely a refugee from the occupied Mariupol who was framed.
 The NRA's Rospartizan said, "There are thousands of such women fleeing the occupied city to Europe through Russia.
 Playing this story is very convenient for Putin's special services—they found the 'guilty' and have nothing to show."

 On 31 August, a declaration on cooperation between the Russian Volunteer Corps, the Freedom of Russia Legion and the National Republican Army was signed in Irpin, Kyiv Oblast.
 The organizations also agreed to create a political center, the purpose of which is to represent their interests before the state authorities of different countries and organize a joint information policy.
 Ilya Ponomarev will lead the political center.

 On 18 October 2022, a group of computer hackers identifying themselves as being connected to the NRA, contacted Kyiv Post.
 They claim to have hacked Technoserv and nearly a dozen other companies providing national security and defense contracting services for Russia.
 On 19 October, the group released the entire dump of data representing 1.2 terabytes.
 A computer expert described Technoserv as "the people who are the architects of the Russian Government," and the hack would likely indicate "access to the architecture networks, databases, cloud solutions, and other information that is of key importance to the Russian Government."

+On 4 April 2023, the National Republican Army published a statement, claiming they arranged the assassination of pro-Russian propagandist Vladlen Tatarsky, who was killed by a bomb while speaking at an event hosted at a Saint Petersburg café.